-You can’t fail to ignore the fact that autumn is now slipping rapidly into winter.
-And if you have read some of the recent headlines , we could be set for some pretty cold weather ahead.
+You can’t fail to ignore the fact that autumn has now slipped rapidly into winter.
+And if you have read some of the recent weather headlines, we could be set for some more pretty cold and potentially hazardous weather ahead.

 If you or your company own, rent or manage a property do you know what your obligations are in respect of dealing with winter weather?
 Are you aware of what could happen if someone slipped and fell on your premises?

 The Health & Safety at Work Act 1974 requires employers to ensure the health and safety of all employees and anyone affected by their work, so far as is reasonably practicable.
 This includes taking steps to control slips and trip risks – see http://www.hse.gov.uk/slips/faq.htm#icy-conditions.

 Of course measuring the level of risk, deciding on a winter maintenance policy your company is comfortable with, and executing it can be tricky.
 If the actions you take aren’t deemed sufficient, then you could be leaving yourself open to a potential claim.

 We make it our business to derisk your assets and to find the right solution for you.
 If thinking about what you should be doing this winter sends a shiver down your spine, then drop us a line – we are here to help.

 Over the years, we have worked with some high profile organisations – to ensure their businesses remain operational and safe during the winter months.
 Here’s what Chris Davies, the General Manager: Estates Technical Services Calderdale & Huddersfield NHS Foundation Trust, Estates, had to say about the work that De-ice undertakes for Huddersfield Royal Infirmary: